Accounting Schools in Idaho

 There are several highly ranked accounting schools in Idaho that can provide an in-depth education in accounting, and this overview of the accounting schools in Idaho will help you collect the information you need to make a decision on the school that is right for you.
 In addition to colleges and universities in Idaho, many online degree programs offer courses of study in accounting, which you may find to be a suitable alternative to traditional schools for your career aspirations.

-- There are 16 colleges and universities with accounting degree programs in Idaho.1
+- There are 13 not-for-profit colleges and universities with accounting degree programs in Idaho.

-- 2 schools offer a master’s or advanced degree in accounting.1
+- 3 not-for-profit schools offer a master’s or advanced degree in accounting.1

-- Highest graduation rate*: The College of Idaho 63%1
+- Highest graduation rate*: The College of Idaho, 68%1

-- Highest transfer-out rate*: University of Idaho 32%1
+- Highest transfer-out rate*: Boise State University and Lewis-Clark State College, 27%1

 - Annual undergraduate tuition range for accounting programs in Idaho*: $3,580-$24,0302